chicken-mover/black-mango/README.md

 Any extra options beyond the first will be passed directly to PyInstaller.
 See [the manual](http://www.pyinstaller.org/export/develop/project/doc/Manual.html) for more information, or do `pyinstaller --help` at the command line.

-## Running tests

-Run `sudo python setup.py test` in the project root to run all unit tests.

 ## Progress and notes